Let’s talk about the beard. Because I’m a big fan! And let’s talk about the best oils for beard growth.

-I would advise those with acne-prone skin to avoid coconut oil altogether.
+I would advise those with acne-prone skin to avoid this oil altogether, no matter how many amazing benefits of coconut oil you find.
 It’s comedogenic and it might be great for your beard, but not so great for your face.
 It’s rich in lauric acid

 Anyway, coconut oil is extremely moisturizing, and an excellent natural conditioner that is great for dandruff as well as dry hair.
 It boosts hair growth and it gives the hair a shiny healthy appearance.